CobayaSampler/cobaya/docs/sampler_mcmc.rst

 The proposal pdf is *blocked* by speeds, i.e. it allows for efficient sampling of a mixture of *fast* and *slow* parameters, such that we can avoid recomputing the slowest parts of the likelihood when sampling along the fast directions only.
+This is often very useful when the likelihoods have large numbers of nuisance parameters, but recomputin the likelihood for different sets of nuisance parameters is fast.

 Two different sampling schemes are available to take additional advantage from a speed
 hierarchy:

-- **Dragging the fast parameters:** implies a number of intermediate steps when jumping between fast+slow combinations, such that the jump in the fast parameters is optimised with respect to the jump in the slow parameters to explore any possible degeneracy between them.
+- **Dragging the fast parameters:** implies a number of intermediate steps when jumping between fast+slow combinations, such that the jump in the fast parameters is optimized with respect to the jump in the slow parameters to explore any possible degeneracy between them.
 If enabled (``drag: True``), tries to spend the same amount of time doing dragging steps as it takes to compute a jump in the slow direction (make sure your likelihoods ``speed``'s are accurate; see below).

 - **Oversampling the fast parameters:** consists simply of taking a larger proportion of steps in the faster directions, useful when exploring their conditional distributions is cheap.
 If enabled (``oversample: True``), it tries to spend the same amount of time in each block.

-In general, the *dragging* method is the recommended one, since oversampling can potentially produce too many samples.
-For a thorough description of both methods, see
+In general, the *dragging* method is the recommended one if there are non-trivial degeneracies between fast and slow parameters.
+Oversampling can potentially produce very large output files; dragging outputs smaller chain files since fast parameters are effectively partially marginalized over internally.
+For a thorough description of both methods and references, see
 `A. Lewis, "Efficient sampling of fast and slow cosmological parameters" (arXiv:1304.4473) <https://arxiv.org/abs/1304.4473>`_.

 The relative speeds can be specified per likelihood/theory, with the option ``speed``,